kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 As you can see here, we have the primary process as identified by the process id of 1. and on the right we can see the command that was executed to start that process.

 But where did this startup command come from?
 In otherwords, how did the container know that it needed to execute this particular command in order to start the primary process?
 The answer is that this startup command is baked into the image itself by the dockerfile.
-In the dockerfile, the startup command is specifed using either the CMD or ENTTRYPOINT settings, or a combination of both.
+In the dockerfile, the startup command is defined using either the CMD or ENTTRYPOINT settings, or a combination of both.

 # website - https://hub.docker.com/_/httpd - swipe right.